View courses in

 COM JO 100: Introduction to Journalism

 This course introduces the field of journalism to students.
 It will acquaint students from COM and across the university with the journalism profession and will include instruction in writing, editing, and journalistic practices in addition to an overview of the news industry.
-2 cr, Fall semester.
+Two credits.

 COM JO 250: Fundamentals of Journalism